ABC Organic Gardener Magazine latest issue magazine cover.

 Don't throw those old clothes away, put them to use in your garden, writes Penny Woodward.

-More and more businesses are trying to change the high figures of textiles going to waste and to reduce these Australian waste streams.
+More and more businesses are trying to change the high figures of textile waste and to reduce these Australian waste streams.
 Some of those businesses are the cotton growers themselves.

 Two years ago, the industry’s Cotton Research and Development Corporation experimented in a laboratory with burying thousands of small portions of cotton in moist soil at 20°C. Results showed that the fungal and bacterial growth increased, and seeds still happily germinated in the soil.
 After four months the cotton had pretty much disappeared